The Infamous Mobb Deep

-The Infamous Mobb Deep is the eighth and final studio album by American hip hop duo Mobb Deep, which is composed of Havoc and Prodigy.
-The album was released on April 1, 2014, by Prodigy's Infamous Records and Sony's RED Distribution.
+The Infamous Mobb Deep is the eighth studio album by American hip hop duo Mobb Deep.
+The album was released on April 1, 2014, by Havoc's HClass Entertainment, Prodigy's Infamous Records, and Sony's RED Distribution.
 The Infamous Mobb Deep is a double album that consists of one disc of new original music and another of unreleased tracks from the recording sessions from their second studio album The Infamous (1995).
-The album has been in development since 2011, but was delayed by a feud that occurred between Havoc and Prodigy during 2012.
+The album had been in development since 2011, but was delayed by a feud that occurred between Havoc and Prodigy during 2012.
 However, they shortly reconciled.